-WADA continues to follow up with the relevant RMAs to remind them to complete their outstanding Results Management procedures as soon as possible and to provide WADA with the final, reasoned decision.
-Timely completion of Results Management processes is a requirement for maintaining compliance with the Code.
-Not pursuing Results Management for a potential doping case or a failure to provide the final written decision to WADA or the applicable NADO or IF may result in the matter being raised to WADA's Compliance Review Committee, who is responsible for making recommendations of non-compliance to WADA's Executive Committee.
-In the future, WADA will also have recourse to the International Standard for Code Compliance by Signatories, which recently came into force on 1 April 2018, to ensure that pending cases are resolved in a timely manner.
+WADA continues to follow up with the relevant RMAs to remind them to complete their outstanding results management procedures as soon as possible and to provide WADA with the final, reasoned decision.
+Timely completion of results management processes is a requirement for maintaining compliance with the Code.
+Not pursuing results management for a potential doping case or a failure to provide the final written decision to WADA and the applicable NADO or IF may result in the matter being raised to WADA's independent Compliance Review Committee, who is responsible for making recommendations of noncompliance to WADA's Executive Committee.

-13. IS THERE A SPECIFIC TIME FRAME IN WHICH CASES SHOULD BE FINALIZED BY THE RMA?
+13. IS THERE A SPECIFIC TIME FRAME IN WHICH CASES SHOULD BE FINALIZED BY THE RESULTS MANAGEMENT AUTHORITY?

 The Code requires that cases are dealt with in a timely, fair and impartial manner.
-Sufficient time must be provided for each party to prepare and present their cases to the appointed disciplinary bodies.
-As outlined in WADA's Results Management, Hearings and Decisions Guidelines: "Irrespective of the type of ADRV involved, any ADO should be able to conclude the Results Management and hearing process within a maximum of six months of the date of the commission or of discovery of the ADRV."
+Sufficient time must be provided for each party to prepare and present their case to the appointed disciplinary body.
+As outlined in the Results Management, Hearings and Decisions Guidelines: "Irrespective of the type of ADRV involved, any Anti-Doping Organization (ADO) should be able to conclude the Results Management and hearing process within a maximum of six months of the date of the commission or of discovery of the ADRV."